Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Results and discussion

-At low hopping strengths, the system is in the PT superfluid phase.
-Thus, finite SOC introduces ZM to PT superfluid transition at lower $J/U$.
-In the presence of SOC, the nature of superfluid phases near the MI-SF transition can be understood by analyzing the mean-field energies ~\cite{mandal_12}.
+At $\lambda=0$, the only superfluid phase of the system is ZM superfluid, whereas at non-zero $\lambda$ value, it is replaced by finite-momentum superfluids.
+The nature of superfluid phases near the MI-SF transition can be understood by analyzing the mean-field energies~\cite{mandal_12}.
 The hopping energy depends on the relative phase between the same spin state while the SOC energy depends on the relative phase between different components.
 For $\lambda=0$ case, the minimization of hopping energy leads to zero phase difference between the states which corresponds to ZM superfluid [Fig.~\ref{bhm_soc}(a)].
 For finite $\lambda$, the energies depend on $\lambda/J$, relative phases, and the ratio of the amplitude of $\phi_{\downarrow}$ and $\phi_{\uparrow}$.
 For fixed $\lambda/J$ and assuming uniform amplitude of order parameters, the minimization of energies with respect to relative phases correspond to finite but uniform relative phases~\cite{mandal_12}, which is identified as PT superfluid state.

-We further analyze the model Hamiltonian in the mean-field approximation to examine the emergence of superfluid states.
-In this approximation, the Bose-Hubbard annihilation operators are decomposed as $\hat{b}_{i\alpha}=(\psi_{i\alpha} +\hat{\varphi}_{i\alpha}) e^{-i\mu_{\alpha} t/\hbar}$ and creation operators are the Hermitian conjugates.
-Here $\psi_{i\alpha}$ are the complex amplitudes of the condensate wave functions, which satisfy the normalization conditions $\sum_{i}|\psi_{i\alpha}|^2 = 1$.
-The operators $\hat{\varphi}_{i\alpha}$ represent the quantum and thermal fluctuations present in the system.
-Using above approximation in the model Hamiltonian [Eq.\ref{ham}] and minimizing the lowest-order term (in the fluctuation operators) leads to coupled discrete nonlinear Schr\"odinger equations~\cite{smerzi_03,arevalo_09,suthar_16,suthar_17}, which read as